 - orientation to the course, i.e. methods of assessment and examination, regulations and other requirements, as well as general processes

 - dissertation supervision arrangements, including establishing appropriate working patterns, the minimum frequency of supervision meetings and the purpose of such meetings, evaluation, monitoring and reporting procedures

 - wider academic opportunities (seminars, journal clubs, research networks) including opportunities for meeting other students and staff

 - academic expectations of students and responsibilities of students (see Section 6 of this policy)

 - typical challenges which may face the graduate student and sources of support and guidance including support for developing study skills

 - how to raise concerns and/or make a complaint, and opportunities to provide feedback (e.g. through a Joint Consultative Committee).

-The majority of the MSc teaching takes place in a dedicated teaching suite equipped with wi-fi and free printing facilities.
-The room is designated as a quiet study area after 2pm between Monday and Friday each week for independent study.
+The majority of the MSc teaching takes place in a dedicated teaching suite or lecture theatre equipped with wi-fi.
+When not in use for teaching, the teaching suite is designated as a quiet study area for independent study.

 It is generally expected that students will spend on average 35-40 hours a week on study: each week will typically include 15-20 hours of contact time within the department and 20-25 hours of self-directed study.

 Dedicated teaching fellows are available for bookable one-to-one sessions during set clinic hours.